-Many will be familiar with the classic Kaplan and Norton work The Balanced Scorecard (1996).
+Many will be familiar with the classic Kaplan and Norton work The Balanced Scorecard.
 This work is an important resource for leaders seeking a balanced approach to strategy implementation.
-Equally important for leaders who are serious about implementing the strategies they have worked hard to create are the other, maybe less known works in the four-part series: The Strategy-Focused Organization (2000), Strategy Maps (2004), and Alignment (2006).
+Equally important for leaders who are serious about implementing the strategies they have worked hard to create are the other, maybe less known works in the four-part series: The Strategy-Focused Organization, Strategy Maps, and Alignment.

-The Strategy-Focused Organization (2000) is the second in a four part series on strategy development and management.
+The Strategy-Focused Organization is the second in a four-part series on strategy development and management.
 Kaplan and Norton do an excellent job of describing the nuances of creating a strategy-focused organization.
 Kaplan and Norton assert that the creation process for strategy and corporate scorecards “should articulate the theory of the corporation” (p.
 169).
-They maintain that effective leaders of strategy understand the tension between strategy formulation as “art” and description of strategy as “science” (p.
+They maintain that effective leaders of strategy understand the tension between strategy formulation as “art” and the description of strategy as “science” (p.
 104).

 Priorities and Outcomes

-Leaders of organizations or organizational functions who manage less tangible outcomes will benefit from Strategy Maps (2004).
+Leaders of organizations or organizational functions who manage less tangible outcomes will benefit from Strategy Maps.
 In this work, the third in the series, Kaplan and Norton show the practical application of converting intangible assets into tangible outcomes, especially learning and organizational development leaders.

 “Intangible assets should not be measured by how much money was spent to develop them, nor should their value be determined by independent appraisals of the capabilities and value of HR and IT assets.

-The value of intangible assets comes from how well they align the strategic priorities of the enterprise, not by how much it costs to create them or how much they are worth on a freestanding basis” (Kaplan & Norton, 2004, p.
-211).
+The value of intangible assets comes from how well they align the strategic priorities of the enterprise, not by how much it costs to create them or how much they are worth on a freestanding basis” (Kaplan & Norton).

-Effective leaders will be concerned that there is a cascading effect of strategy from the highest levels, through core operations, and continuing to supporting functions throughout the organization.
-“If employees don’t understand the strategy or are not motivated to achieve it, the enterprise’s strategy is bound to fail” (Kaplan & Norton, 2006, pg.
-261).
+Effective leaders will be concerned that there is a cascading effect of strategy from the highest levels through core operations and continuing to support functions throughout the organization.
+“If employees don’t understand the strategy or are not motivated to achieve it, the enterprise’s strategy is bound to fail” (Kaplan & Norton).

-Alignment (2006) is the fourth book in the series by Kaplan and Norton and is focused on creating alignment throughout the organization from the executive team, through operational and supporting units, and ultimately to the frontline employee.
-“An outstanding corporate strategy is not a random collection of individual building blocks (or mini-strategies) but a carefully constructed system of interdependent parts…aligned with one another” (Kaplan & Norton, 2006, pg.
-40).
+Alignment is the fourth book in the series by Kaplan and Norton.
+It is focused on creating alignment throughout the organization from the executive team through operational and supporting units and ultimately to the frontline employee.
+“An outstanding corporate strategy is not a random collection of individual building blocks (or mini-strategies) but a carefully constructed system of interdependent parts…aligned with one another” (Kaplan & Norton).

 There is some debate as to what role, if any, frontline or middle managers have in organizational strategy.
-While it may be ideal to have senior leaders at the highest levels lead strategy development, there are some circumstances where this is not possible.
+While it may be ideal to have senior leaders at the highest levels lead strategy development, there are some circumstances where this is impossible.